-Your glutes are responsible for generating movement and for stabilising the spine and pelvis.
-Activating and strengthening them will maximise your sprinting power and give you greater control on the bike.
-But let’s just call a spade a spade—yoga isn’t deadlifting.
+Strengthening weak glutes will improve your sprinting power and give you greater control on the bike.
+But let’s call a spade a spade—yoga isn’t deadlifting.
 We’re not shooting for Kim Kardashian booty here.
-Our objectives are to activate and strengthen weak glutes, bring awareness to muscular imbalances in the hips and pelvis and train more effective movement patterns.
+Our objectives are to activate and strengthen weak glutes, bring awareness to muscular imbalances in the hips and pelvis and train effective movement patterns.

-I asked Dr Euan Speirits—an Orthopaedic Surgeon, currently completing his PhD in Orthopaedic Biomechanics at the Golden Jubilee National Hospital and Research Institute—if he could add some of his personal and professional insights to this article.
+I asked Dr Euan Speirits—an Orthopaedic Surgeon, currently completing his PhD in Orthopaedic Biomechanics at the Golden Jubilee National Hospital and Research Institute—if he could add some personal and professional insights to this article.
 (I have put his comments in italics.)
 As well as racing the 4X Pro Tour and running 4X Wednesdays, Dr Euan works with mountain bikers to optimize their training and reduce their risk of injury.

-“I know from professional and personal experience how important functional hips are to your riding.
+“I know from experience how important functional hips are to your riding.
 Neglecting the glutes can lead to a catalogue of movement and strength issues that can massively impact your enjoyment and performance on the bike.
 After a procedure on my left hip for a mechanical impingement and cartilage treatment, I was left with a poor range of movement and instability.
 When this happens, recruiting the glutes is our first target in rehabilitation to restore function and performance.”

 WHAT ARE THE GLUTES?

 The gluteus maximus, medius and minimus make up the butt.
 They are involved in:

 - Hip extension, abduction and rotation.